Geospatial Data

 Trent Access

-• Scholars GeoPortal: A geospatial data discovery tool available to current students, staff, and faculty at Trent to enrich their teaching and research with a growing collection of geospatial data and mapping products.
+• Scholars GeoPortal is a geospatial data discovery tool available to current students, staff, and faculty at Trent to enrich their teaching and research with a growing collection of geospatial data and mapping products.
 Search, preview, query, download and share data about Ontario and Canada, such as topographic data from various sources, historical census boundary files and topographic maps, current orthophotography from the Government of Ontario’s imagery program, and much more.
 Export data in a range of useful formats including SHP, DWG, DXF, GeoTIFF, MrSID, and PDF.
 Trent login required.

 Open Data